johntango/EmojiChat/README.txt

-# This is a One-Shot prompting model for GPT
+# This is a Zero-Shot or One-Shot prompting model for GPT
-### We provide GPT with one example interaction and expect it to generate
+### We tell GPT how it is to behave in the System Prompt
-### an appropriate response to the next user input.
+### Then we tell it the question in the User Prompt.
+We
+### could also give an example in User Prompt to make it a one-shot model